martin-wegmann/isotopes2forecast/README.md

 This is code that is supporting Wegmann et al. 2025 (TBA).

 This repo consists of R scripts to calculate the EOFs of the isotopic information in the tree ring network.

 As well as a long python jupyter notebook to create the analysis and plots in the paper.
+This jupyter notebook uses both python and shell/CDO during its course.

 Data sources can be found in the paper above.